 Many computer users feel the need to keep their devices up to date with the latest hardware.
 After all, if you don’t have the latest components or accessories, your laptop or desktop computer might not be compatible.
 Tap or click here for seven laptop maintenance steps you should do regularly to keep yours happy.

 An excellent example of this is Windows 11.
-There are a few strict requirements that your system must meet before installing the operating system.
+Your system must meet a few strict requirements before installing the operating system.
 So, if your computer didn’t make the cut, you might have opted to buy a new one that does.

 But what do you do with your old machine?
 Or what can you do with a computer that hasn’t been powered up in a few years?
-Read on to find out how new software can give your once-dead computer a new lease on life.
+Read on to discover how new software can give your once-dead computer a new lease on life.

 Here’s the backstory